 Once upon a time…. if termites started eating your house, you repaired it, removed all traces of them — and sold it.
-Then in 1915, Bill Flick worked out how to get termite workers to take a slow acting poison (arsenic) back to the nest so the entire colony died.
-This big secret and all the other secret brews and potions to control all manner of pests was kept from homeowners.
+Then in 1915, Bill Flick worked out how to get termite workers to take a slow-acting poison (arsenic) back to the nest so the entire colony died.
+This big secret and all the other secret brews and potions to control all manner of pests were kept from homeowners.
 You no longer had to sell your house, but you had to pay so you could stay.

 In 1957, a young Ion Staunton started working as a Flickman.
 He learned the secrets.
 He kept them from homeowners too because he became the Secretary of the national pest managers association and their job was to provide service to customers, not tell them how they might do it themselves.
-He was so good at this gig, they made him a Life Member as he rode off into the sunset with his clock
+He was so good at this gig, they made him a Life Member as he rode off into the sunset with his clock.

 Homeowners could always get poisons to kill rodents.
 Along came Baygon to kill cockroaches then a whole supermarket shelf full of pesticides for the DIYers — but nothing for homeowners to kill termites.
 One day in 2001 Ion’s friend Bill asked how he could find and kill termites that might be marauding through his backyard.
 Ion worked out an answer and became a traitor within a day.

 Getting thousands of termites into a termite monitor eating food they liked was the easy bit.
 But how was Bill going to know they had arrived?
 Ion decided to put a window in the termite monitor so Bill could look in, but, if termites were in residence, they instinctively wanted to block out the light and Bill would only see termite mud.
 Bingo!

 Ion Realised There Were Millions of ‘Bills’